 You will expend a good bit of money to protect yourself when operating a business.
 A properly formed and funded limited liability company or corporation will cost you thousands to set up plus annual maintenance costs, regulatory compliance and tax filings.
 Liability insurance will cost you thousands more each year.
 If you allow visitors to post content to your site or app, the DMCA provides just as powerful protection against copyright claims, but at a fraction of the cost of forming a business entity and liability insurance.
 Given this, we are constantly amazed at how many website owners fail to seek out the protection of the DMCA.

 Let’s take a quick look at the protection in question.
-The DMCA contains a safe harbor provision that reads:
+The DMCA safe harbor clause reads:

 “(1) A service provider shall not be liable for monetary relief…for infringement of copyright by reason of the storage at the direction of a user of material that resides on a system or network controlled or operated by or for the service provider, if the service provider-